Officers Training Academy: OTA Gaya

-To mark the commencement of the academy, a flag hoisting ceremony was solemnised and the consecration of the raising of the academy was carried out in true secular tradition of the Indian Army, with recital of scriptures from holy books of different religions.

-The academy has been equipped with state of the art training facilities, at par with other pre-commissioning training institutions.

-The insignia of Officers Training Academy, Gaya has a two-colour background, with upper half as grey and the lower half blood-red, having two cross swords superimposed with the Dharmchakra.
-A scroll below bears the motto of the academy – 'Shaurya, Gyan, Sankalp' in devnagri.
+To mark the commencement of the academy, a flag-hoisting ceremony was solemnised, and the consecration of the raising of the academy was carried out in true secular tradition of the Indian Army, with recital of scriptures from holy books of different religions.
+The academy has been equipped with state-of-the-art training facilities, at par with other pre-commissioning training institutions.
+The insignia of Officers Training Academy, Gaya, has a two-colour background, with the upper half grey and the lower half blood-red, having two crossed swords superimposed with the Dharmchakra.
+A scroll below bears the motto of the academy – 'Shaurya, Gyan, Sankalp' in Devanagari.
 The academy provides basic military training to officer cadets of the Short Service Commission (Technical) course for a period of 11 months.
 Post the completion of basic military training, the officer cadets of SSC Tech are commissioned as officers in the Indian Army after the passing out parade.
 The academy has two battalions: Khetarpal battalion and Batra battalion, named after two of India's PVC awardees.
 Each battalion has four companies.
-Khetarpal battalion has Gurez, Kalidhar, Basantar and Dograi companies, whereas Batra battalion has Tithwal, Rezangla, Hajipir and Longewala companies.
+Khetarpal battalion has Gurez, Kalidhar, Basantar, and Dograi companies, whereas Batra battalion has Tithwal, Rezangla, Hajipir, and Longewala companies.
 They are named after famous battles of the Indian Army.

-The first batch of 149 trainee-officers underwent training in the academy during the period July 2011 to Jun 2012 and the first passing out parade was conducted on 8 June 2012.
-The second batch after successful completion of their training (January 2012 – December 2012) passed out on 8 December 2012.
+The first batch of 149 trainee officers underwent training in the academy during the period July 2011 to Jun 2012, and the first passing out parade was conducted on 8 June 2012.
+The second batch, after successful completion of their training (January 2012 – December 2012), passed out on 8 December 2012.
 A total of 176 cadets from TES 26 and SCO 29 courses passed out on 8 December 2012.
-The academy has capacity to train 350 cadets.

-A gap of one and a half years due to covid pandemic saw minimal activities during the passing out parade.
+The academy has the capacity to train 350 cadets.
+A gap of one and a half years due to the COVID pandemic saw minimal activities during the passing-out parade.
 TES-38 was the first course to pass out from the portals of this academy after the hiatus.

-Lt Gen Vivek Kashyap, PVSM, AVSM, VSM is the current commandant of the academy, having taken charge in September 2025.
+Lt Gen Vivek Kashyap, PVSM, AVSM, VSM, is the current commandant of the academy, having taken charge in September 2025.